ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 * trajectory.txt - a LAMMPS custom format trajectory
 * simulation_log.txt - part of LAMMPS log output (thermostat)

+## mdanse_inputs
+These are the scripts that, when run from the mdanse_inputs directory, will produce the outputs of the mdanse runs described in this tutorial.
+* script1_conversion.py - produces the MDANSE-format trajectory.
+* script2_temperature.py - calculates the temperature of the simulated system.
+* script3_rmsd.py - calculates the root mean square displacement of atoms.
+* script4_pdf - calculates the pair distribution function of atoms.

+## mdanse_outputs
+All the files created by MDANSE will be written here.
+Also, for people who don't use the GUI, there is a brief comment on how 'TextFormat' can replace 'MDAFormat' in the scripts to create plain text output of analysis.
+Please read:
+* about_outputs.txt
+for more detail

 # The actual tutorial, step by step.

 ## Convert the trajectory